pavankumar019/assignment1/README.md

 ## Getting Started

-create note with title and description and store your notes for later purpose

-user can create note
-user can delete note
-user can modify note
+create note with title and description and store your notes for later purpose Order Lists: user can create note user can delete note user can modify note

 ### Installing